Migos: 2014–2015: Mixtapes and Yung Rich Nation

-2016–2022: Culture trilogy and Takeoff's death
+2016–2022: Culture trilogy and internal conflict

 On September 7, 2016, Kanye West announced that he had signed Migos to a management deal with his GOOD Music imprint, but in January 2017 the group stated that they are not affiliated with West's label.
 On October 28, 2016, Migos released the first single of their new album Culture.
 The single was titled "Bad and Boujee".
 The song was produced by Metro Boomin and features vocals from fellow American rapper Lil Uzi Vert.
 The music video for the single was released on October 31.
 The single went on to top the Billboard Hot 100, becoming Migos' first number one single in the US.

 Their second album, Culture, was released on January 27, 2017.
 In April, Migos were featured on Katy Perry's song "Bon Appétit" from her fifth studio album, Witness.
 On May 30, Migos (branded by Quality Control) released "Too Hotty" which is featured on the compilation album, Quality Control: Control the Streets Vol. 1, released on December 19, 2017.
 The single was officially released on streaming services on August 24, 2017.
 The music video was released on August 25.
 On June 16, the Migos (alongside Lil Yachty) were featured on the Steve Aoki song "Night Call".
 On October 27, Migos officially released "MotorSport", the lead single off their third studio album Culture II, along with Cardi B and Nicki Minaj.
 The second single, "Stir Fry", was released on the official Migos YouTube channel, on December 20, 2017.
 Produced by Pharrell Williams, the song was later used for the 2018 NBA All-Star Weekend.